 The depositary for the ADSs has agreed to pay to you the cash dividends or other distributions it or the custodian receives on ordinary shares or other deposited securities underlying the ADSs, after deducting its fees and expenses.
 You will receive these distributions, if any, in proportion to the number of ordinary shares your ADSs represent.
 However, the depositary is not responsible if it decides that it is unlawful or impractical to make a distribution available to any holders of ADSs.
 For example, it would be unlawful to make a distribution to a holder of ADSs if it consists of securities that require registration under the Securities Act, but that are not properly registered or distributed under an applicable exemption from registration.
 In addition, conversion into U.S. dollars from foreign currency that was part of a dividend made in respect of deposited ordinary shares may require the approval or license of, or a filing with, any government or agency thereof, which may be unobtainable.
 In these cases, the depositary may determine not to distribute such property and hold it as "deposited securities" or may seek to effect a substitute dividend or distribution, including net cash proceeds from the sale of the dividends that the depositary deems an equitable and practicable substitute.
-We have no obligation to register under U.S. securities laws any ADSs, ordinary shares, rights or other securities received through such distributions.
-We also have no obligation to take any other action to permit the distribution of ADSs, ordinary shares, rights or anything else to holders of ADSs.
+We have no obligation to register under U.S. securities laws any ADSs, ordinary shares, rights or anything else to holders of ADSs.
 In addition, the depositary may withhold from such dividends or distributions its fees and an amount on account of taxes or other governmental charges to the extent the depositary believes it is required to make such withholding.
 This means that you may not receive the same distributions or dividends as those we make to the holders of our ordinary shares, and, in some limited circumstances, you may not receive any value for such distributions or dividends if it is illegal or impractical for us to make them available to you.
-These restrictions may cause a material decline in the value of the ADSs.
+These restrictions may cause a material decline in the value of the ADS